Saturday, December 14, 2024

 Hazel Junia Brown Gearheart, 97, was born Sept.
 17, 1927, the youngest child of Clarence Ray Brown and Laura Bertha (Clinkingbeard) Brown in their farmhouse near Chinook, Mont.
 She was a child of the Depression who learned frugality and hard work in the dairy and gardens, surrounded by love, on the family farm.

 Education was important to Hazel.
 She graduated Valedictorian from her high school class in Chinook in 1945.
-She attended Northern Montana College (now Montana State University – Northern) obtaining a Medical Secretary Certificate two years later.
+She attended Northern Montana College (now Montana State University — Northern) obtaining a Medical Secretary Certificate two years later.
 She later established two scholarships at this college to benefit native Montanans and indigenous students.
-One of her goals in life was that her children became college graduates.
+One of her goals in life was for her children to become college graduates.
 Consequently, all three graduated from Brigham Young University in Provo, Utah.

 Hazel used her education to work in hospitals wherever she lived, most notably in Othello where she cultivated relationships with the doctors and staff over many years.
 She had an active brain and a dry wit which was appreciated by those who took the time to get to know her.